Sporting Club de Mundial secure 12th consecutive win with victory over BG Club

 Second half goals from David Fallah, Greg Moorse and Shameek Farrell helped to make it 12 wins out of 12 for Sporting Club de Mundial as they beat BG Club 4-1 in the Hackney & Leyton SFL Premier Division on Sunday.

-Josep Estol, returning to the side from injury, opened the scoring by heading home a Dave Stevens free-kick.
+Josep Estol, returning to the side from injury, opened the scoring by heading home a Greg Moorse free-kick.

 David Fallah continued his impressive form by scoring his fifth goal in six games from close range before winning a penalty.